Potty training a stubborn puppy might sound like an impossible mission in the beginning. But patience is always the key to accomplish anything.

 Every 2 hours is a good rule of thumb.
 Probably even more frequent if your puppy is very young as his bladder is not fully developed to hold his urine.
 For a puppy of 2 months old, he can hold his bladder for 2 hours.

-For a stubborn puppy to take order and listen to you, it’s important that you first establish yourself as his Alpha.
-Only by doing so, he will be willing to be potty trained by you.
+You must first establish yourself as his Alpha.
+Only then will he be willing to be trained by you.

 Make use of the tips shared in this post to start potty training your strong-willed puppy today and stop his peeing on your carpet.